Adlai Stevenson II: Governor of Illinois, 1949 to 1953

 Stevenson's governorship coincided with the Second Red Scare, and during his term, the Illinois state legislature passed a bill that would have "made it a felony to belong to any subversive group", and would have required "a loyalty oath of public employees and candidates for office."
 Stevenson vetoed the bill.
-In his public message regarding the veto, Stevenson wrote "Does anyone seriously think that a real traitor will hesitate to sign a loyalty oath?
+In his public message regarding the veto, Stevenson wrote:Does anyone seriously think that a real traitor will hesitate to sign a loyalty oath?
 Of course not.
 Really dangerous subversives and saboteurs will be caught by careful, constant, professional investigation, not by pieces of paper.
 The whole notion of loyalty inquisitions is a natural characteristic of the police state, not of democracy.
 I know full well this veto will be distorted and misunderstood...I know that to veto this bill in this period of grave anxiety will be unpopular with many.
-But I must, in good conscience, protest against any unnecessary suppression of our ancient rights as free men...we will win the contest of ideas that afflicts the world not by suppressing those rights, but by their triumph."
+But I must, in good conscience, protest against any unnecessary suppression of our ancient rights as free men...we will win the contest of ideas that afflicts the world not by suppressing those rights, but by their triumph.

-Stevenson proved to be a popular public speaker, gaining a national reputation as an intellectual, with a self-deprecating sense of humor to match.
+Stevenson proved to be a popular public speaker and gained a national reputation as an intellectual, with a self-deprecating sense of humor to match.
 One example came when the Illinois legislature passed a bill (supported by bird lovers) declaring that cats roaming unescorted was a public nuisance.
-Stevenson vetoed the bill, and sent this public message regarding the veto: "It is in the nature of cats to do a certain amount of unescorted roaming...the problem of cat versus bird is as old as time.
+Stevenson vetoed the bill and sent this public message regarding the veto:It is in the nature of cats to do a certain amount of unescorted roaming... the problem of cat versus bird is as old as time.
 If we attempt to solve it by legislation who knows but what we may be called upon to take sides as well in the age old problem of dog versus cat, bird versus bird, or even bird versus worm.
 In my opinion, the State of Illinois and its local governing bodies already have enough to do without trying to control feline delinquency.
-For these reasons, and not because I love birds the less or cats the more, I veto and withhold my approval from Senate Bill No. 93."
+For these reasons, and not because I love birds the less or cats the more, I veto and withhold my approval from Senate Bill No. 93.